Summary of Reviews

 12 reasons to buy

-- Female-specific touches include a wider saddle and smaller grips for increased comfort.
+- Female-specific touches include a wider saddle and smaller grips.

 - Owners said that gear-shifting with Shimano Altus was buttery smooth.

 - Packaging quality was commended by some reviewers.

 - The general consensus was that the Eva presented as a good value package.

 - Most owners found assembly to be simple, rarely taking more an hour.

 - One owner felt the Eva was an ideal introduction to easy trails.